Ashish2Parimi/OpenAI-Chatbot/README.md

 ##### Response
 ```
 {
-    "answer": "The house at 123 Main Street has 3 bedrooms",
+    "response": "The house at 123 Main Street has 3 bedrooms",

 }
 ```